RedisLabs/redislabs-docs/content/rs/administering/import-export/database-backup.md

 - Azure Blob Storage
 - Google Cloud Storage

 The backup process creates compressed (.gz) RDB files that you can [import into a database]({{< relref "/rs/administering/import-export/importing-data.md" >}}).

-If you backup a database configured for database clustering, Redis Software copies a backup file for each shard to the specified backup location.
+When you back up a database configured for database clustering, Redis Enterprise Software creates a backup file for each shard in the configuration.
+All backup files are copied to the storage location.

 {{< note >}}